WooCommerce POS: Taking food orders at the counter or table using an iPad/tablet

 If you run any kind of restaurant or café, having software that facilitates taking food orders is a must-have.
 The idea is simple: instead of writing down the customer’s order on paper, the waiting staff simply input it into the food ordering system.
 This facilitates taking food orders at the counter or table using an iPad/tablet.

-A WooCommerce POD food ordering system simplifies the order taking process.
+A WooCommerce POS food ordering system simplifies the order taking process.
 It makes it easy for the waiting staff and behind-the-counter staff to add and remove items from the order and select variations.
 The food order is then instantly sent to the kitchen.

 I’ll show you how to use WooCommerce and the WooCommerce Product Table plugin to create a one-page restaurant ordering system that allows staff to take food orders from customers.
-They can use the system on an iPad or tablet, which is much more convenient and customer-focussed than traditional methods.
+They can use the system on an iPad or tablet, which is much more convenient and customer-focused than traditional methods.

 First, I’ll show you how to install and setup the WooCommerce Product Table plugin on your WordPress website.